nitishb-dev/Cricket-Management/README.md

 2. **Create a Supabase project** at [supabase.com](https://supabase.com)
 3. **Get your credentials** from Project Settings → API/Database

+> **Note**: The `.env` files are not included in the repository for security.
+You must create them from the `.env.example` templates and add your own credentials.

 ### **3. Environment Configuration** ⚙️

 **Backend (`backend/.env`):**